-Still in the early stages of his career, David has already toured extensively performing as a soloist in Australia, New Zealand, the Middle East, Japan, Hong Kong, Europe and the United States.
-He is a keen advocate of new music and has premiered ten concerti for euphonium including a Royal Albert Hall BBC Proms broadcast of Alun Hoddinott’s, 'Sunne Rising - The King Will Ride’, a Carnegie Hall U.S. premiere of Karl Jenkins’ Concerto for Euphonium & Orchestra, and a UK premiere of Christian Lindberg’s Concerto for Euphonium & Orchestra directed by the composer.
-He has also been featured in Classic fm, Gramophone, Classical Music, and MUSO magazines.
+A keen advocate of new music, Childs has premiered fifteen concertos for euphonium including a Royal Albert Hall BBC Proms broadcast of Alun Hoddinott’s, Sunne Rising - The King Will Ride, a Carnegie Hall U.S. premiere of Sir Karl Jenkins’ Concerto for Euphonium & Orchestra, a UK premiere of Christian Lindberg’s Concerto for Euphonium & Orchestra directed by the composer and a Welsh Proms world premiere of Paul Mealor’s Concerto for Euphonium & Orchestra.

 During his career as a euphonium soloist, Childs has received many awards in recognition of his achievements, including: Arts Council Wales Creative Wales Award; Worshipful Company of Musicians Silver Medal Award; Welsh Music Guild’s Leo Abse & Cohen Award; Harry Mortimer Trust Award; RNCM Principal’s Gold Medal Award; Making Music’s Dorothy Green Award; Musicians Benevolent's Sir Charles Leggett Award; Countess of Munster Star Award, and many more.
 He has also received several accolades as a recording artist, including an ITEA Roger Bobo Excellence in Recording Award, and can be heard on several labels including EMI, Deutsche Gramophone, Chandos, Doyen and World of Sound.